 East meets South in these crispy Peach Wontons.
 I’ve been wanting to try wontons for some time but have hesitated thinking they’d be a mess to deal with, but really, they were easy to fold and quick to fry up.
 And they disappeared even quicker!

-Wanna see how they’re made?
-To begin with, make sure you’ve start with ripe peaches.
+Wanna see how these Peach Wontons are made?
+To begin, make sure you start with ripe peaches.
 Nothing worse than a dessert gone bad because of unripe fruit.

-Peel and slice up the peaches, then toss in a large bowl with flour and brown sugar.
+Peel and slice up the peaches, then toss them all in a large bowl with the flour and brown sugar.

 Next, lay out the wonton wrappers.
-Things will go much more smoothly by having an assembly line set up.
+The process will go much more smoothly by having an assembly line set up.
 Drop some sliced peaches and a tad bit of that yummy peach juice in the center of each wonton wrapper.

 With your finger wet the outside edge of the wonton wrapper.
-The water acts like glue, helping to seal the wonton up, and you want to make sure it’s sealed up tight, because any leakage will cause splattering when frying them up.
+The water acts like glue, helping to seal the wonton up.
+You want to take time to make sure the wonton wrapper is sealed up tight.
+Any leakage will cause splattering during frying.

 After applying the water to the edges, fold one corner over to the other corner and gently press down edges, again to seal up like a pretty present.
 You can stop there and proceed to the oil, or do an additional fold, whatever tickles your fancy.
 I’ve seen wontons wrapped in so many different ways.
 Do whatever you’d like, again, just make sure it’s sealed up thoroughly.

 I continued the folding by dabbing the outside corners with more water and folding them up to meet with the middle corner.
 Yeah, real technical directions, huh?